christianThardy/christianThardy.github.io/llms-mental-health.md

 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/0adc568a-7fef-476e-b083-d80618a73b3d" width="1000" height="190">
 </p>

-With all mention and unmentioned features within the same dataset, the different machine learning, deep learning and lexical methods allowed us to perform analysis at 4 different levels to measure user emotion and help us determine if such features could be effectively learned by a model when they are correct and aligned.
+With all mentioned and unmentioned features within the same dataset, the different machine learning, deep learning and lexical methods allowed us to perform analysis at 4 different levels to measure user emotion and help us determine if such features could be effectively learned by a model when they are correct and aligned.

 Let's breakdown the logic behind the structure of the data.
 At the highest level, a given label can tell us there is some level of emotionality in the text, but what type of emotion is there?
 Does the response contain a range of emotion?
 Can function words, or words that would generally be discarded as stop words in the context of an NLP application, give us the meaning around the different contexts in which a person speaks?

-The lower level labels and their values allowed us to relabel the highest level labels so that when used in a classification task, they truthfully represented is the measured text was actually a text that `is_fine`, needs to `seek_help` or should be `assess_further`.
+The lower level labels and their values allowed us to relabel the highest level labels so that when used in a classification task, they truthfully represent when a text is actually `is_fine`, needs to `seek_help` or should be `assess_further`.

-What interesting is that for the example at index 0, what is labeled as `is_fine` by the model trained to detect emotion at the highest level is not actually fine for what the binary and probability based models consider a "joyful" piece of text.
+What's interesting is that for the example at index 0, what is labeled as `is_fine` by the model trained to detect emotion at the highest level is not actually fine for what the binary and probability based models consider a "joyful" piece of text.
 Given that I know the context, I know there are sarcastic undertones to the text.

 The final lexical model picks up on the actual context, disproves positive emotion and allows us an opportunity to correct the label from the high level model from `is_fine` to `assess_further`.
 For context around the table below, `approach` classifies language related to emotions that motivate people to move towards an emotional trigger.
 We know that sarcasm can trigger emotions. `badfeel` is a summary label that classifies language that expresses negative, or typically “bad” emotions. `authentic` denotes the degree to which the communication style is personal, honest and unguarded, the higher the more authentic. `clout` denotes the degree to which communication reflects certainty and confidence.
 A high score reflects language that is highly confident, while a low score reflects a more tentative, humble, anxious style of communication.
 <p align="center">